bhandiwad/AI-Gateway/replit.md

 # AI Gateway

-Enterprise-grade AI Gateway for BFSI (Banking, Financial Services, Insurance) with multi-provider routing, advanced guardrails, and comprehensive billing analytics.
+Enterprise-grade AI Gateway with multi-provider routing, advanced guardrails, and comprehensive billing analytics.

 ## Overview

 The AI Gateway is a full-stack application designed to provide a unified, secure, and compliant interface for accessing various AI models.
-Its primary purpose is to serve the BFSI sector by offering robust features like multi-provider AI model routing, advanced guardrails for regulatory compliance (e.g., PII protection, financial advice flagging), multi-tenant architecture with per-user management and billing, and comprehensive audit logging.
+It offers robust features like multi-provider AI model routing (users add their own providers with API keys), advanced guardrails for regulatory compliance (e.g., PII protection), multi-tenant architecture with per-user management and billing, and comprehensive audit logging.
 The project aims to reduce LLM costs through features like semantic caching and intelligent content-based routing while providing an intuitive admin dashboard for management and analytics.

 ## User Preferences